Nashville Predators: Mascot

-Bill Haslam purchases majority stake

-On June 17, 2022, the Predators announced that former Governor of Tennessee Bill Haslam would purchase shares in the club and become majority owner over the course of several years.
-Haslam's brother, Jimmy Haslam, is the owner of the Cleveland Browns and the Columbus Crew.

 Broadcasters

-Local television rights of Predators games are held by FanDuel Sports Network South (formerly Bally Sports South), with its territory covering Tennessee, Georgia, most of Kentucky, northern Mississippi and northern Alabama.
+Beginning in the 2026–27 season, local television rights of Predators games will be held by Scripps Sports, primarily via forthcoming independent station WNPX-TV and its sister station, CBS affiliate WTVF.
+Prior to 2026, Predators games aired on FanDuel Sports Network South (formerly Bally Sports South), with its territory covering Tennessee, Georgia, most of Kentucky, northern Mississippi and northern Alabama.
 Radio coverage is carried by the Nashville Predators Radio Network, whose flagship station is WPRT-FM.

 Season-by-season record

 This is a partial list of the last five seasons completed by the Predators.
 For the full season-by-season history, see List of Nashville Predators seasons.